irinsajan/eagle-app/README.md

 # Eagle Eye User App

-## A Vue JS application to details from API when a user logs in
+## A Vue JS application to get details from API when a user logs in

 ## To run the project
 ```